lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

     [root@mgt bin]# df –h

-# 7. Install LDAP to Manage Users of a Cluster
+# 7. Install LDAP to manage users of a cluster

 LiCO utilize LDAP to manage users of a cluster
 There are 2 scenarios :

  1. use the script to build a new ldap environment
  2. use LiCO in an existed ldap environment

-We strongly suggest using LiCO script to build a new ldap environment for HPC cluster and here are steps:
+We strongly suggest using LiCO script to build a new LDAP environment for HPC cluster and here are steps:

-##Step 1: Use script to create LDAP service
+##Step 1: Use script to create LDAP environment

     [root@mgt packages/openldap]# tar -xvf openldap.tar
     [root@mgt openldap]# cd openldap